Huffon/sentence-similarity/README.md

 And you can also choose **the method** to be used to get the similarity:

     1. Cosine similarity
+    2. Manhattan distance
-    2. Euclidean distance
+    3. Euclidean distance
+    4. Angular distance
-    3. Inner product
+    5. Inner product
-    4. TS-SS score
+    6. TS-SS score
-    5. Pairwise-cosine similarity
+    7. Pairwise-cosine similarity
-    6. Pairwise-cosine similarity + IDF
+    8. Pairwise-cosine similarity + IDF
 <br/>

 ## Installation